ren8k/amazon-bedrock-agentcore-samples/01-features/07-centralize-and-govern-your-ai-infrastructure/02-policy/02-guardrails-in-policy/README.md

 | SSN in message | `SSN: 123-45-6789` | DENY |
 | Credit card in message | `Visa 4111-1111-1111-1111` | DENY |

-### Part B — Agent End-to-End
+### Part B: Agent End-to-End

 A Strands agent connects to the guardrail-protected gateway via MCP.
-When a guardrail FORBID fires, the gateway returns an MCP error and the agent surfaces a natural-language denial to the user.
+When a guardrail FORBID fires, the gateway returns an MCP error and the agent returns a denial message to the user.

 ## How It Works

 ### Cedar PERMIT + Guardrail FORBID pattern

-Cedar is **default-deny** — every request is blocked unless an explicit `permit` rule allows it.
+Cedar is **default-deny**: every request is blocked unless an explicit `permit` rule allows it.
 A guardrail FORBID alone would block *everything*.
 The correct pattern is:

 ```cedar
 // Base permit — allows all traffic to this gateway